 At the moment, video and image are irreplaceable.
 Do all the SEO workaround to introduce your video and throw your actual value on the video.
 This way, people will visit your site and watch your YouTube video.
 And Google still wins.
 Eventually, Google will optimize even video snippets, so your video will end up being watched on the Google SERP page.

 What all this means is that a lot of the On-Page SEO work will now be related to your page's introduction to the video or YouTube channel description.
 Again you want everything to be user and mobile-friendly.

-And finally, yes long-form content matters a lot in the right context.
-If your value can be summarized with a snippet, then maybe it's not real value in some cases.
+And finally, yes, long-form content matters a lot in the right context.
+If the search engine can summarize your value with a snippet, then maybe it's not real value in some cases.
 In others, it may be your greatest strength.

 My take on SEO in 2021